Luracast/Restler/README.md

 **Enable URL Rewriting**

-Make sure all the requests are routed to index.php by enabling URL Rewriting for your website
+Make sure to route all requests to `index.php` by enabling URL Rewriting for your website

 For example:-